TonyWilsonMosman/ecmoutlook/README.md

 Every new set up will need to change those few variables at the top AND manually creating that zCi folder under each user

 The code also assumes that the user has a shared account and a folder ubder that one for the last place those emails will stay.
 If not, adjust the end folder to the users send folder.
-Folkow the style of coding as that line       Folder(folder).
+Follow the style of coding as that line / Folder(folder).